About The Denver Area

 12/10/13 - A new townhome project will soon be getting underway in the Golden Triangle.
 The 17 unit Ten10 Brownstones, located at 10th and Bannock, will each include

 two car garages and rooftop decks.
 This will be the first for-sale project in the neighborhood since 2007.
+The architect is River Studio of Denver.
 Here is a rendering:

 Additionally, the Golden Triangle/Capitol Hill Project page has now been updated.

 12/4/13 - The Project Pages are being updated with all of the new developments that have been announced and have started construction over the past couple of years.